Speed of the Wind: 1936

 The Meteor made a second attempt, and this time remained reliable.
 Its two co-drivers set times of 153.823 mi/h for 24 hours and 148.641 mi/h for 48.

 Demise

 The remains of the car were destroyed by Luftwaffe bombing during World War II.

 Models

-Meccano produced a model of the car as Dinky Toys, both pre- and post-war.
-Tommy Doo Toys and Johillco also produced a model of this car.
+Meccano produced a model of the car as part of its Dinky Toys range, both pre and post-war.
+Tommy Doo Toys and Johillco also produced models of this car.